SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     blacklisted_entities     : set(GameEntity)
 ```

-Spawns projectiles that have a `GameEntity` object as a target.
+Spawns projectiles that have a game entity as a target.
 Projectiles are essentially fire-and-forget objects and only loosely depend on the game entity they originate from.
-The game entity using `ShootProjectile` will forward its `max_range` value and the target's ID to the spawned projectile object, so that it can calculate the projectile path.

 **projectiles**
-`Projectile` game entities that can be spawned by the ability.
-The projectiles are fired in the order they have in the set.
-The amount of spawned projectiles is `min_projectiles` by default and can be increased by `Modifier` objects up to an upper limit of `max_projectiles`.
+Game entities that can be spawned by the ability.
+Projectiles are spawned using the order in the set.
 The *last* `Projectile` is reused when the number of projectiles supposed to be fired is greater than the size of the set.

 **min_projectiles**
 Minimum amount of projectiles spawned.